anyscale/templates/templates/e2e-dspy-workflow/README.md

 ### Bootstrap Data

 In this section, we bootstrap data for fine-tuning.

-In the code block below, we are deciding which program should be used to collect the bootstraps.
-We are setting this to the prompt optimized program, but one could also set this to the vanilla program, though doing so would lead to lower quality bootstraps.
+We delete all the true labels to be accurate to the scenario, and then collect data from the oracle LLM.

+We use a metric that checks if the prediction is in the set of labels we are using to get rid of any nonsense labels that the oracle LLM may hallucinate.

 ```python